Jason Preston: Personal life

 Preston is a Christian.
 Preston's mother, Judith Sewell, died of lung cancer when Preston was a junior in high school.
 His father was absent from his life.
 After his mother's death, Preston's aunt and uncle, who were living in Jamaica, became his legal guardians, though he remained in the United States and lived with the son of his mother's friend.
 He grew up watching the Detroit Pistons and has written about the team for online publications.

 In April 2023, he was featured as the subject of an AT&T commercial that chronicled some unfortunate events in his early life.

 He had produced a highlight video that helped earn him a Division I scholarship with Ohio and an eventual pro career.

 Preston married college sweetheart Micaylah Nash (now Micaylah Preston) in July 2024 at an intimate destination wedding at Round Hill Hotel and Villas in Montego Bay, Jamaica, attended by 60 guests and covered by The Knot.
 In lieu of wedding gifts, the couple requested donations to the American Lung Association to honor Preston’s late mother.
 Preston’s family still resides in Jamaica, as his late mother was born and raised there.

 Beyond his on-court career, Preston has established a presence as a basketball educator and content creator.
 He regularly posts tutorial videos on YouTube and social media platforms, breaking down game film, dribbling techniques, and point-guard decision-making from an NBA-player perspective.
 His content is designed to give free access to training and insight, particularly to young athletes who may lack resources.
+In 2025, Preston appeared on the game show Family Feud.
+He appeared with his wife's family, which included his brother in-law Braylen who played basketball at Ohio State.
+The family won prize money on the show in the Fast Money round.
+The team, the Nash family, won the $20,000 on the 2nd day they appeared.
+The tam also won another $20,000 on their 3rd appearance day.
+The Nash family hailed from New Albany, Ohio.